Clark Intermediate School Instrumental Music Programs

-Lower Voice Strings Lower Voice Strings takes place 6th period in room IA-2 and is directed by Ms. Moore.
+Intermediate Orchestra Intermediate Orchestra takes place in room IA-8 and is directed by Mrs. Harris.
 Students will participate in concert string literature and will continue to work on developing their musical knowledge.
 Students in this group are encouraged to audition for honor groups and to be on private lessons.

-Upper Voice Strings Upper Voice Strings takes place 6th period in room IA-8 and is directed by Ms. Moore.
+Beginning Orchestra Beginning Orchestra takes place in room IA-2 and is directed by Mrs. Harris.
 Students will participate in concert string literature and will continue to work on developing their musical knowledge.
 Students in this group are encouraged to audition for honor groups and to be on private lessons.

 Color Guard – After School and 0 Period Marching Band PE

 - All Color Guard members will participate in the fall season color guard.
 This guard will compete as part of the marching band at various competitions held across the state of California.